JabRef/jabref/CONTRIBUTING.md

 ### Modify the header
-The headers of each `.java` file states "JabREf contributors".
+The headers of each `.java` file states "JabRef contributors".
 Author credits are given using the `AUTHORS` file and by using the `git blame` functionality.

 For instance,